awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 ## Special Considerations for Windows Images for Amazon ECR<a name="ecr-vpc-endpoint-windows"></a>

-Images for the Windows Operating System type include artifacts whose distribution is restricted by license.
-When you build on these images and push them to ECR you will notice the base layer is never pushed.
-These base layers are referenced using the concept of a foreign layer that points to the real base layer residing in Azure infrastructure.
-For this reason it is not sufficient to enable the required VPC Endpoint infrastructure as your instances may need to pull the foreign layers from Azure.
+Images for the Windows Operating System type include artifacts that distribution is restricted by license\.
+When you build upon these images and push them to ECR the licensed layers are not pushed by default as they are considered "foreign layers"\.
+In the case of Microsoft-provided these "foreign layers" are retrieved from Azure infrastructure\.
+For this reason it is not sufficient to enable the required VPC Endpoint infrastructure as your instances may need to pull the foreign layers from Azure infrastructure\.

-It is possible to override this behaviour when pushing images to ECR using the `--allow-nondistributable-artifacts` flag in the Docker daemon.
-This flag, when enabled, will push the licensed layers to ECR allowing these images to be pulled from ECR via the VPC Endpoint without additional access to Azure being required.
+It is possible to override this behaviour when pushing images to ECR using the `--allow-nondistributable-artifacts` flag in the Docker daemon\.
+This flag, when enabled, will push the licensed layers to ECR allowing these images to be pulled from ECR via the VPC Endpoint without additional access to Azure being required\.

 **Important**
-Usage of this flag shall not preclude your obligation to comply with the terms of the Windows container base image license; you must not post Windows content for public or third-party redistribution.
-Usage within your own environment is allowed.
+Usage of this flag shall not preclude your obligation to comply with the terms of the Windows container base image license; you must not post Windows content for public or third-party redistribution\.
+Usage within your own environment is allowed\.

-To enable this flag in your development or build machine you will want to need to modify the `daemon.json` configuration file which can be found under `C:\ProgramData\docker\config\daemon.json`.
+To enable this flag in your development or build machine you will want to need to modify the `daemon.json` configuration file which, depending on your installation of Docker, can typically be configured in the **Docker Engine** section of Settings menu or found under `C:\ProgramData\docker\config\daemon.json`\.
 The following example demonstrates this configuration:

 ```
 {
-	"allow-nondistributable-artifacts" : [
+  "allow-nondistributable-artifacts": [
     "1234567890.dkr.ecr.region.amazonaws.com"
   ]
 }
 ```

-After modifying `daemon.json` restart the Docker daemon and then attempt to push your image.
-The base layer should be pushed to ECR as well.
+After modifying `daemon.json` restart the Docker daemon and then attempt to push your image\.
+The base layer should be pushed to ECR as well\.

 **Note**
-The base layers for images of the Windows Operating System type are quite large, approximately 9GiB.
-Please note that this will result in a longer time to push and additional storage costs in ECR for these images.
-We therefore recommend only using this option when it is strictly required to reduce build times and ongoing storage costs.
+The base layers for images of the Windows Operating System type are quite large\.
+Please note that this will result in a longer time to push and additional storage costs in ECR for these images\.
+We therefore recommend only using this option when it is strictly required to reduce build times and ongoing storage costs\.
+As an example the `mcr.microsoft.com/windows/servercore` image is approximately 1.7 GiB in size when compressed in ECR\.